egor-tensin/egor-tensin.github.io/README.md

 Please note that the support for `--watch`ing for modification on Windows is kind of iffy at the moment of writing.
 One possible workaround is to add `--force_polling` to `jekyll`s options:

-    bundle exec jekyll serve --watch --force_polling
+    bundle exec jekyll serve --watch --force_polling --config _config.yml,_config_dev.yml

 It might still not work though, so you might end up having to re-run `jekyll` manually.
 For details, refer to http://jekyll-windows.juthilo.com/4-wdm-gem/.

+Note that `_config_dev.yml` is included to rewrite some of the `site` fields from `_config.yml` during development.
+In particular, it

-To use properly formatted external CSS stylesheets and Javascript files instead of the `min`ified versions, override the `site.minified_externals` field by passing `--config _config.yml,_config_dev.yml` to `jekyll`.
+* sets `minified_externals` to `false` so that the properly formatted versions of external CSS stylesheets and JavaScript files are included instead of the `min`ified versions.

-To sum up, on Linux use

-    bundle exec jekyll serve \
-        --watch \
-        --config _config.yml,_config_dev.yml

-and on Windows (hoping for the best) use

-    bundle exec jekyll serve ^
-        --watch --force_polling ^
-        --config _config.yml,_config_dev.yml

 ## Licensing